 Thirdly, I cultivate self-care, self-love and self-respect first.
 I believe that doing this, looking after yourself and your wellbeing the best you can, not only leads to a brilliant life for yourself.
-It’s also the key for women on a mission like you who want to serve the people around you and contribute to making this world a better place.
+It’s also the key to success if you are a women on a mission who want to serve the people around you and contribute to making this world a better place.

 What makes you happy?

 There are two very different ways to pursue happiness.
-If you haven’t read the article where I explain the distinction between the hedonic and the eudaimonic happiness yet, do so now, please.
+In this article, I explain the distinction between the hedonic and the eudaimonic happiness.
 One is about the meaning you create in your life and the other is about fleeting joys through your senses.
 You can have both.

 The best way to find time for actions that make you happy is to be crystal clear about them.
 What are the things that energize you completely and make you forget the time because you get into the flow?

 You lead a brilliant life by doing activities, every single day, that create positive emotions, get you into the flow and give your life meaning – see also my article about the Authentic Happiness‘ Formula.